WbaN314/svelte-dodge/README.md

 ## About

-- Written in svelte with typescript
+- Written in Svelte with Typescript
 - No external 3rd party dependencies

 ## Props